Shkhara: Morphology

 Shkhara is the high point and the eastern anchor of a massif known as the Bezengi Wall, a 11-12 km ridge.
 It is a large, steep peak in a heavily glaciated region, and presents serious challenges to mountaineers.
 Its north face (on the Russian side) is 1500 m high and contains several classic difficult routes.
 The significant sub-summit Shkhara West, at 5068 m, is a climbing objective in its own right, and a traverse of the entire Bezingi Wall is considered "Europe's longest, most arduous, and most committing expedition".

 History

-The peak was first climbed in 1888 via the North East Ridge route, by the British/Swiss team of English climber John Garford Cockin and Swiss guides Ulrich Almer and Christian Roth.
+The peak was first climbed in 1888 via the North East Ridge route, by the British/Swiss team of English climber John Garforth Cockin and Swiss guides Ulrich Almer and Christian Roth.
 This route is still one of the easier and more popular routes on the mountain.
 The first complete traverse of the Bezingi Wall was in 1931, by the Austrians K. Poppinger, K. Moldan, and S. Schintlmeister.